 Regional anesthesia is the loss of sensation in a specific area of the body such as a limb to prevent pain.
 It is produced by drugs that interrupt the action of nerves that carry the sensation of pain.
 These drugs are known as local anesthetics.
-It involves placing a needle near nerves supplying the affected area and then injecting long acting local anesthetic.
+It involves placing a needle near nerves supplying the affected area and then injecting a long-acting local anesthetic.
 The needle placement is generally done with sedation to help with anxiety and apprehension.
-Regional anesthesia may involve large doses of local anesthetic very close to or directly into the central nervous system.
-A continuous catheter may be used to allow medication to be given over a prolonged period of time.
+A continuous catheter may be used to allow the medication to be given over a prolonged period of time.

 There are several types of regional anesthesia that are named according to where the anesthesia is administered and what area loses the sensation.
 Regional anesthesia may be divided into central and peripheral techniques.
 The central techniques include so-called central neuraxial blocks (epidural anesthesia, spinal anesthesia).
 The peripheral techniques can be further divided into plexus blocks such as brachial plexus blocks and single nerve blocks.

-Spinal Anesthesia or Block is a type of anesthetic that is performed by injecting a very small amount of local anesthetic through a very small needle into the spinal fluid around the spinal cord.
+- Spinal Anesthesia or Block is a type of anesthetic that is performed by injecting a very small amount of local anesthetic through a very small needle into the spinal fluid around the spinal cord.
 This is done in the low back where the nerves are least vulnerable to injury.
-Spinal anesthesia is frequently used for procedures such as Cesarean sections, foot or leg surgery, surgery on the lower abdomen.
+Spinal anesthesia is frequently used for procedures such as knee or hip replacement, Cesarean sections, foot or leg surgery, or surgery on the lower abdomen.
 Sedation is generally provided for patient comfort during the surgery.

-Nerve Block is a type of anesthetic that is performed by injecting local anesthetic through a very small needle next to a nerve or group of nerves, often using ultrasound guidance.
+- Nerve Block is a type of anesthetic that is performed by injecting local anesthetic through a small needle next to a nerve or group of nerves, often using ultrasound guidance.

-Lebanon Anesthesia Associates (LAA) incorporates an anesthesia care team model including CRNAs (Certified Registered Nurse Anesthetist) providing quality care under the close medical direction of an Anesthesiologist (a medical doctor).
+AAA Anesthesia Associates (AAA) incorporates an anesthesia care team model including CRNAs (Certified Registered Nurse Anesthetists) providing quality care under the close medical direction of an Anesthesiologist (a medical doctor).
 A care team model provides flexibility in the obstetric service by minimizing wait times for labor epidurals.

-LAA provides epidural analgesia for labor, as well as spinal and epidural (regional) anesthesia for both elective and emergency Cesarean sections (c-section) as well as support for high-risk deliveries.
-Although general anesthesia is also an option for c-sections, most often a safer regional anesthesia technique allows patients to be pain free and awake during childbirth.
+AAA provides epidural analgesia for labor, as well as spinal and epidural (regional) anesthesia for both elective and emergency Cesarean sections (c-section) as well as support for high-risk deliveries.
+Although general anesthesia is also an option for c-sections, most often a safer regional anesthesia technique allows patients to be pain-free and awake during childbirth.

 New moms often have questions about their anesthesia plan.
-LAA welcomes pregnant women to meet with us prior to their due dates to address any issues or concerns.
+AAA welcomes pregnant women to meet with us prior to their due dates to address any issues or concerns.